 Split Earlobe Repair

-Who Is an ideal candidate for otoplasty surgery?
+Who Is an ideal candidate for split earlobe repair?

-The procedure is minimally invasive and typically performed under local anesthetic in any of our three locations.
-Dr. Thompson makes incisions to “freshen” the wound edges and the closure is performed in a zig-zag fashion to strengthen the area from splitting again.
+The procedure is minimally invasive and typically performed under local anesthetic in either of our two locations.
+The surgeon makes incisions to “freshen” the wound edges and the closure is performed in a zig-zag fashion to strengthen the area from splitting again.
 Patients return 3-4 days post procedure for suture removal.

 Patients report minimal pain with split lobe repair but pain medication is typically given in case of discomfort.
 Antibiotics are also prescribed to prevent infection.
 Aerobic activities should be avoided for one week following surgery and it’s important to avoid bending, lifting or straining during that time as well.
 Once sutures are removed, a steri-strip dressing is added to reinforce the closure while healing takes place.

-Six weeks following the procedure when the incision is fully healed, Dr. Thompson than pierces the ear again if the patient desires.
+Six weeks following the procedure when the incision is fully healed, Dr. Thompson or Dr. Henstrom than pierces the ear again if the patient desires.
 This is also done under local anesthetic so there’s little to no pain involved.

 Contact Us Today!